MediaComem/LBAR.js/README.md

 # LBAR.js
-*«The ship does not actually move itself, but, using the Dark Matter Accelerator, it moves the universe around it as stated by Professor Farnsworth and later realized by Cubert Farnsworth»*
+*“I understand how the engines work now.
+It came to me in a dream.
+The engines don't move the ship at all.
+The ship stays where it is and the engines move the universe around it.”*
+―Cubert Farnsworth, from Futurama S02E10, A Clone of My Own [^1]

-LBAR.js last version is 0.2, and is published under the MIT Licence.
+Based on the location-based marker portion of [AR.js](https://github.com/AR-js-org/AR.js), LBAR.js is a minimalist library for creating WebXR location-based markers 📍 with [A-Frame](https://github.com/aframevr/aframe/) 1.3.0.
+It targets [WebXR-enabled browsers](https://caniuse.com/webxr) and contains one system (gps-position) and three components (faces-north; gps-position; pitch-roll-look-controls).
+LBAR.js’s last version is 0.2, and is published under the MIT Licence.

-Inspired by the location based marker part of [AR.js](https://github.com/AR-js-org/AR.js), LBAR.js is a minimalist Web XR Location Based Markers for A-Frame 1.3.0.

-It is targeting WebXr enabled browser, and offer you 1 system and 3 components.

-Made by the [Media Engineering Institute](https://heig-vd.ch/en/research/mei) with <3
+Made with ♡ at the [Media Engineering Institute](https://heig-vd.ch/en/research/mei).

 ## Usage